noma-protocol/docs/docs/launchpad/overview.md

 * If the presale is not successful, the liquidity is returned to the liquidity pool and the presale is cancelled.
 * Funds are sent directly to the designated liquidity pool on Uniswap V3, without human intervention.

-Whether or not a presale is planned, the launchpad wizard guides the user through the process in three simple steps:
+Whether or not a presale is planned, the launchpad wizard guides the user through the process in few simple steps:

 ### 1 - **Token Information**